adnanhyder/point-of-sale-POS-Laravel/README.md

-Lravel and vue POS and Inventory
+Laravel and vue POS and Inventory